Onyx-Protocol/Onyx/docs/future/protocol/papers/confidential-assets.md

 Check #3 fails with probability 0.5 because only half of elements in a prime field are valid square roots.

 As a result, the probability of choosing an asset ID to cause N decoding failures in a row after M tries follows the binomial distribution.
-For probability above 0.5, M equals 2^N.∎
+For probability 0.5, M equals 2^N.∎

 **Discussion:** The alternative solution is to have creators of asset identifiers to choose an issuance program (that defines the asset ID) so that their asset ID always hashes to a valid point.